getclump/clump/README.md

 val tracks: Future[List[Track]] = clump.list
 ```

 The ```list``` method is just a [shortcut](https://github.com/getclump/clump/blob/master/src/main/scala/clump/Clump.scala#L35) to ease getting the value of Clump instances that have a collection.
-The actual execution is triggered by the ```get``` [method](https://github.com/getclump/clump/blob/master/src/main/scala/clump/Clump.scala#L37).
+The actual execution is triggered by the ```get``` [method](https://github.com/getclump/clump/blob/v0.0.7/src/main/scala/io/getclump/Clump.scala#L38).
 It flushes the context and returns the Clump's result.

-The [context flush](https://github.com/getclump/clump/blob/master/src/main/scala/clump/ClumpContext.scala#L20) is a recursive function that performs simple steps:
+The [context flush](https://github.com/getclump/clump/blob/v0.0.7/src/main/scala/io/getclump/ClumpContext.scala#L20) is a recursive function that performs simple steps:

 * If there aren't Clump instances to be fetched, [stop the recursion](https://github.com/getclump/clump/blob/master/src/main/scala/clump/ClumpContext.scala#L22);
 * If there are Clump instances to be fetched
-  * [Flush](https://github.com/getclump/clump/blob/master/src/main/scala/clump/ClumpContext.scala#L31) all the upstream instances of the current clumps;
+  * Flush all the upstream instances of the current clumps;
-  * [Flush](https://github.com/getclump/clump/blob/master/src/main/scala/clump/ClumpContext.scala#L39) performs all the fetches among the current Clump instances being executed.
+  * Perform all the fetches among the current Clump instances being executed.
-  * [Flush](https://github.com/getclump/clump/blob/master/src/main/scala/clump/ClumpContext.scala#L34) all the downstream instances, since the pre-requisite to run the downstream is fulfilled (upstream already flushed).
+  * Flush all the downstream instances, since the pre-requisite to run the downstream is fulfilled (upstream already flushed).
 Note that the difference from the ```upstream``` flush is due the fact that ```downstream``` returns a future, but the semantic is the same.

 You could consider this a depth-first, upstream-first traversal of the Clump graph.